Cambodia, faith, Mission Trip, Missions, Trials, Weekend Reflections

 I play a small part in the dreams of a young girl in the Dominican Republic.
 Several women who participated in this trip to Cambodia, now play a part in the dreams of Cambodian children—and they have hope.
 Would you like to do that?
 Would you like to ensure that a child has a chance to keep dreaming—beyond the watery walls of their homes?

 Contact Mission of Mercy on their website.
-Be a part of a life 12 hours away.
+Be a part of a life more than 22 hours away.
 Their little faces keep me up at night…its more than jetlag.
 It’s the need to pray more.

 It’s the need to See-More.
 Be-More.
 Do-More.